 In the cosmic court room, there is God and you.
 That’s it.
 When the verdict is given—the truth spoken aloud—Job walks out of the courtroom into new life.
 A life marked by understanding.

 The modern Christian man’s delight in a 9 year-old child’s “decision for Christ” and the associated “baptism”—and I claim this, not as theology; nor any other kind of “-ology;” I only claim it as a human being—is a feeling less like delight and more like relief.
 The relief of something finally finished rather than finally begun.
-The relief of catching a child just before he tumbles out of the golden arms of paradise onto the painful rationality of adulthood, rather than the delight of letting a child go; of watching him fly brightly on his own; plotting his course courageously and with spirit across a jagged landscape.
+The relief of catching a child just before he tumbles out of the golden arms of paradise into the painful rationality of adulthood, rather than the delight of letting a child go; of watching him fly brightly on his own; plotting his course courageously and with spirit across a jagged landscape.
 There seems a desperate relief in this strange “decision”—a finality.
 It reveals something about us, below what we can see.
-Perhaps, having ourselves forgotten the way back, it is an unconscious, last ditch effort to trap the child in the sinless land before he wanders away.
+Perhaps, having ourselves forgotten the way back, it is our unconscious, last ditch effort to trap the child in the sinless land.
 Perhaps, although too frightening to ponder maybe, perhaps we are welcoming him with open arms into the trap in which we ourselves stepped.
-Or perhaps it is a vain, blind, inverted attempt to scrape the last of his golden light into his pocket; maybe one day to use again to find his way back.
+Or possibly it is a vain, blind, inverted attempt to scrape the last vestiges of golden light into his pocket; maybe one day to find again and gain his way back.

 “Enjoy your cake!”

 "A warm welcome!"